Crockpot Baked Beans

 Baked beans are a staple side dish for barbecues and potlucks, but plain canned beans can be a bit boring.
 Instead of serving them straight from the can, jazz them up with this easy recipe.
 A few pantry staples add rich, smoky, sweet, and tangy flavor—transforming canned baked beans into something everyone will want seconds of.

-Ingredients for baked beans on a table.
+Ingredients for baked beans in front of a slow cooker.

 Here is what you need to doctor up canned baked beans.
 Find the full recipe in the recipe card below the images.

-• Bush’s Baked Beans – I use the Homestyle or Original varieties.
+Bush’s Baked Beans – I use the Homestyle or Original varieties.
 I avoid flavored options like maple or onion—they can be too strong and taste artificial.

-• Bacon – If you’re short on time, pre-cooked bacon works fine too.
+Bacon – If you’re short on time, pre-cooked bacon works fine too.

-• Other ingredients: Barbecue sauce (I like Sweet Baby Ray’s), light brown sugar, yellow mustard, Worcestershire sauce, and diced sweet yellow onion.
+Other ingredients: Barbecue sauce (I like Sweet Baby Ray’s), light brown sugar, yellow mustard, Worcestershire sauce, and diced sweet yellow onion.

-How to make Crockpot Baked Beans
+How to Make Crockpot Baked Beans

-Instead of bacon, you can use one pound of ground beef or ground sausage, 1–2 cups of diced ham, or the same amount of cooked turkey bacon.
+Meat Swap: Instead of bacon, you can use one pound of ground beef or ground sausage, 1–2 cups of diced ham, or the same amount of cooked turkey bacon.
 One sliced kielbasa sausage will also make the beans heartier.

-For extra flavor, add a dash of vinegar, a touch of bacon grease, or Dijon mustard.
+Up the Flavor: For extra flavor, add a dash of vinegar, a touch of bacon grease, or Dijon mustard.

-To make it vegetarian, add bell peppers and another type of bean.
+Vegetarian: Omit the bacon and add bell peppers and another type of bean.

-Instead of brown sugar, use two tablespoons of one of the following: honey, white sugar or pure maple syrup.
+Sugar Swap: Instead of brown sugar, use two tablespoons of one of the following: honey, white sugar or pure maple syrup.

 baked beans in a slow cooker with a wooden spoon in them.